 The Toyota C-HR is a bit of a mixed bag when it comes to practicality.
 There’s loads of room in the front and space for three adults in the back, but alternatives have bigger, more practical boots

 The Toyota C-HR’s front seats are very supportive and there’s plenty of adjustment to help you get comfortable if you’re over six-foot tall.
 Unfortunately, it’s all too easy to hit your head on the roof-mounted grab handle when you jump out if you’re very tall.
-It can also smack you in the forehead when you check over your shoulder – but again, only if you’re well over six-foot.

 The Toyota C-HR’s sporty looks and sloping roofline mean rear passengers don’t get as much space as in the likes of the SEAT Ateca or Peugeot 3008.
 There’s a fair amount of legroom and enough room under the seats in front to tuck your feet but headroom is limited and the Toyota C-HR’s small rear windows make it feel significantly more cramped than a VW Tiguan.

 You’ll find fitting a child seat is a bit of a pain.
-The rear doors don’t open particularly wide and the low roofline (which you don’t get in other SUVs) means you’ll have to stoop down to strap in a child.
+The rear doors don’t open particularly wide and the low roofline (which you don’t get in many other SUVs) means you’ll have to stoop down to strap in a child.
 The Isofix anchor points are clearly marked, however – just try not to lose their removable plastic covers.